ksampathkumar/ckp/README.md

 	Connected to MongoDB server
 	Connected to mysql Server

 please proceed further only after geting the above message on console.
+Neglect any warnings!!!

 # Open in Web-Browser
 Open browser of your choice and type in ```ip:port``` to get to index.html page